dianamn/lightbox/readme.txt

 If you think, that you found a bug in our [WordPress Lightbox](https://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.8 =
+* 1) We have added a new option of full screen
+* 2) We have changed the logo of full screen according to its function
+* 3) We have fixed the issue with zoom option where after changing the first photo that is zoomed to the second one the 2nd appeared to be bigger than the original in double size.
+* 4) We have fixed the issue with the lightbox not appearing on Safari browsers both on Mac and iOS devices, when the watermark is active.
+Now the plugin shows image only.
+* 5) We have fixed minor security issues with SQL by adding additional escapes.
+* 6) We have added DailyMotion video support to the plugin
+* 7) We have added an option allowing to enable right click options
+* 8) We have added advanced arrow options and effects for next and previous buttons
+* 9) We have made some bug fixes, code optimization as well as edited some front end design in order to meet modern UX/UI standards

+= 2.0.7 =
+* 1) We have added 8 new colorful frams to lightbox to add to images.
+3 of them are available in Lite version.
+* 2) We have added options to customize borders of frames and lightbox.
+* 3) We have added an option allowing to add shadows.

 = 2.0.6 =
 * 1) We have added an option to add borders to the lightbox.